Mission Statement:

 Heather Palm – Director of Sales & Events

-Kate Perkins – Finance & Technology Manager
+Kate Perkins – Director of Finance & Technology

 Trustees